Answers are at the right or below the question in "Light Blue".

 Who wrote most of the books in the New Testament?

 a.
-Simon Peter is also known as Cephas.
+Simon Peter, who is also known as Cephas.

 b.
 Paul (also known as Saul of Tarsus).